Incredibles 2: Plot

-Helen discovers the pizzeria worker is not the Screenslaver, but was being controlled by hypnotic goggles.
-Evelyn, the true Screenslaver, forces the goggles onto Helen and restrains her in a freezing room to limit her stretching abilities.
-Evelyn blames the public's reliance on supers for the deaths of her and Winston's parents; their father was killed by burglars while trying to contact a superhero to save him, and their mother later died of mourning.
-Evelyn plans to sabotage her brother's summit to irreparably tarnish the reputation of all supers, ensuring they remain outlawed for good and leave the public to solve their own issues.
+Helen realizes Screenslaver lured her to a decoy double, and the pizza delivery driver was under the control of hypnotic goggles.
+Evelyn reveals herself to be the true Screenslaver and hypnotizes Helen, restraining her using her goggles and a freezing cell that negates her self-stretching superpower.
+Evelyn blames society's overdependence on the "supers" for the deaths of her and Winston's parents, as their father was shot by burglars after the newly outlawed supers Fironic and Gazerbeam did not answer his calls for aid, and their mother died of grief.
+Evelyn plans to sabotage her brother's summit to ruin the reputation of all "supers" once more and keep them outlawed in the hopes that the public will be safer with self-sufficient crimefighting.

-Evelyn lures Bob into a trap, and sends a group of hypnotized supers to subdue his children.
-Lucius attempts to protect them, but is overwhelmed.
-Violet, Dash, and Jack-Jack escape in a refurbished Incredibile, the supercar once owned by their father, and reach Winston's yacht.
-Onboard, the hypnotized Bob, Helen and Lucius broadcast a vengeful speech painting supers as a threat, subdue the ship's crew, aim the ship at New Urbem, and smash the controls.
-Jack-Jack removes the goggles on Helen; she in turn frees Bob and Lucius.
-They release the other mind-controlled supers, and all work together to prevent the yacht from crashing into the city.
+Evelyn lures Bob into a trap on the Everjust, goggling him too, and sends six hypnotized supers to subdue Violet and Dash.
+Lucius arrives to protect them but is overwhelmed and goggled as well.
+Violet, Dash and Jack-Jack escape in the Incredibile, the supercar once owned by Bob, and, deducing their parents are in danger, stow away on the Everjust.
+Onboard, Helen, Bob, and Lucius are forced to broadcast themselves, giving villainous speeches, subduing the ship's crew, and locking its course towards Municiberg at a disastrous pace.
+When the children arrive, Jack-Jack removes the goggles on Helen, who in turn frees Bob and Lucius.
+They work together to release the other mind-controlled supers and safely prevent the Everjust's collision with the city.
+Evelyn tries to escape in the yacht's parasite jet, but is then caught by Helen and arrested.